kamlesh-IY9/Macro-Tracker-AI-V.0.2/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-"This project is a comprehensive example of building a production-grade Flutter AI application using Clean Architecture, Riverpod, and Google Gemini for image recognition."
+- This project is a comprehensive example of building a production-grade Flutter AI application using Clean Architecture, Riverpod, and Google Gemini for image recognition.
 ---

 ## 📄 License